AaltoGIS/geoinformatics-days/source/index.rst

 12. Geoinformatics for Sustainable Development
 13. Geospatial AI and Machine Learning Applications
 14. Open Geospatial Science and Open Source Software
+15. Papers aimed at the programme related to the **ICA Commission on Cognitive Issues in Geographic Information Visualization**

 Your participation in the *Geoinformatics Research Days 2024* will make a significant contributions, foster collaboration, and shape the future of Geoinformatics.
 Together, let's advance the understanding and application of geospatial technologies